African-American hair

-African-American hair refers to Afro-textured hair types, textures, and styles that are linked to African-American culture, often drawing inspiration from African hair culture.
+African-American hair or Black hair refers to hair types, textures, and styles that are linked to African-American culture, often drawing inspiration from African hair culture.
 It plays a major role in the identity and politics of Black culture in the United States and across the diaspora.
 African-American hair often has a kinky hairy texture, appearing tightly coiled and packed.
 Black hair has a complex history, culture, and cultural impact, including its relationship with racism.

 Color and texture

 Color

-Black hair is the product of a genetic trait inherited by parents at birth.
+Black hair is the product of an inherited genetic trait.
 The most studied black hair gene is MC1R which causes the body to produce a protein called melanocortin.
 This protein causes hair follicles to produce a type of melanin pigmentation called eumelanin.
 Black hair has the highest concentration of this pigmentation with brown, blonde and red hair following behind.
 In old age, hair comes to turn grey due to the inability of the hair follicle to produce eumelanin.
 This inability happens after the pigmentation cells in hair follicles die off.